 If you meet the requirements to drive for Uber, Lyft, or another ridesharing service, you can earn money as a rideshare driver.
-But once you start welcoming strangers into your car, you’re officially driving commercially—which means your personal auto insurance policy might not cover you if you get into an accident.
+But once you start welcoming strangers into your car, you’re officially driving commercially, which means that your personal auto insurance policy might not cover you if you get into an accident.

 If you’re thinking about driving for Lyft or Uber, it’s essential to understand what rideshare insurance is so you can make sure your policy provides the protection you need.